verhovsky/books-futures-explained/src/4_pin.md

 We already got a brief introduction of `Pin` in the previous chapters, so we'll start off without any further introduction.

-Let's jump strait to some definitions and then create a set of rules to remember.
-Let's call them the 10 commandments of Pinning.
-Unfortunately, my stonemasonry skills are rather poor, so we'll have to settle by writing them in markdown (for now).
+Let's jump strait to some definitions and then create 10 rules to remember when we work with `Pin`.

 ## Definitions